librenms/librenms/doc/Support/FAQ.md

 10^12   T - tera
 10^15   P - peta
 ```

+#### <a name="faq22"> Why does a device show as a warning?</a>

+This is indicating that the device has rebooted within the last 24 hours (by default).
+If you want to adjust this
+threshold then you can do so by setting `$config['uptime_warning']` in config.php.
+The value must be in seconds.

 #### <a name="faq8"> How do I add support for a new OS?</a>